-DUQUESNE UNIVERSITY SCHOOL OF HEALTH SCIENCES AGREEMENT
+I. DUQUESNE UNIVERSITY SCHOOL OF HEALTH SCIENCES AGREEMENT

-On the motion of Mrs. Lydon, seconded by Ms. Crowell, the Board approved the Agreement between Duquesne University School of Health Sciences and the Keystone Oaks School District to be a Placement Site for students in the University's Speech-Language Pathology Master's program.
+It is recommend that the Board approve the Agreement between Duquesne University School of Health Sciences and the Keystone Oaks School District to be a Placement Site for students in the University's Speech-Language Pathology Master's program.